gdbots/crypto-bundle-php/README.md

 ## Installation
-When first using this bundle you'll need to generate a crypto key add it to environment variable `CRYPTO_KEY`/
+When first using this bundle you'll need to generate a crypto key add it to environment variable `CRYPTO_KEY`.

 ```bash
 vendor/bin/crypto-create-key